SP7-Ritmare/starterkit/docs/index.rst

 Welcome to GET-IT's documentation!
 ==================================

-Documentazione della versione 1.3 di GET-IT.
+Documentation of 1.3 GET-IT version.
-Link alla precedente documentazione: http://sp7.irea.cnr.it/wiki/index.php/Category:Learning
+Link to the old documentation pages: http://sp7.irea.cnr.it/wiki/index.php/Category:Learning

 Presentation
 ============

-:doc:`Introduzione <presentation>` alle funzionalità e architettura di GET-IT.
+:doc:`Introduction <presentation>` to GET-IT features and architecture.

 Tutorials